 An annual report is a key indicator of the success of a company, and critical to evaluating your investments—or securing new investors.
-A company’s annual report is usually more complex than a letter grade, but worth reading to get the full picture.
+Far more complex than a mere letter grade, a company’s annual report is one of the best ways to get the full picture of a company's financial health.

 What is an annual report?